weyoss/redis-smq/docs/performance.md

 # Performance

+> ☝ ️Out-of-box RedisSMQ is optimized for performance.
+But if you are using a custom configuration, you should consider disabling the following features, in your production environment: logging, monitor server, storing acknowledged & dead-lettered messages.

+## Scenarios

 One key indicator about how RedisSMQ is fast and performant is Message throughput.
 Message throughput is the number of messages per second that the message queue can process.

-## Scenarios

 We can measure the Producer throughput and the Consumer throughput.
 The benchmark is composed of: